react-native-documents/document-picker/docs/docs/sponsor-only/intro.md

 As a result, I have greater confidence in the new package than in the old one!

-## Why do I ask for sponsorship?
+## Say thanks

-I ([vonovak](https://github.com/vonovak)) have been maintaining the original [`react-native-document-picker`](../public/document-picker) package more or less since 2020.
+I ([vonovak](https://github.com/vonovak)) have been maintaining the original [`react-native-document-picker`](https://github.com/react-native-documents/document-picker/tree/master) package more or less since 2020.
 The package has been used by thousands of devs, but I could see that there was a lot to improve.

-In January 2024 I decided to rewrite the package from scratch and make it better!
-The new package has a new name: `@react-native-documents/picker` and is hosted on the [GitHub packages npm registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).
+I decided to rewrite the package from scratch and make it better!
+The new package has a new name: `@react-native-documents/picker`.

 While I was at it, I also created a new `viewer` package.

-How to make OSS sustainable?
-My take is this: rather than asking for support, I provide full-featured packages and ask for a fee in return.
-I believe that the new packages are worth it.

-Feel free to read more in my [GitHub Sponsors profile](https://github.com/sponsors/vonovak).
+If you want to say thanks, go to my [GitHub Sponsors profile](https://github.com/sponsors/vonovak).

 ## Migrating from the old package